ubccpsc/classy/docs/developer/bootstrap.md

 The `typescript` package no longer exposes the JavaScript compiler API, so tools built on it do not
 work: `ts-loader`, `tsconfig-paths-webpack-plugin`, `tslint`, and `ts-node` are all incompatible.
-`ts-node` has been dropped (nothing used it); `tslint` is still declared but its script is already disabled and awaits the ESLint migration.
+`ts-node` and `tslint` have both since been removed -- linting and formatting now run through Biome (`yarn lint`), which does not depend on the TypeScript compiler API.
 The frontend bundle therefore runs `tsc` first and points webpack at the emitted `.js`, with `resolve.alias` standing in for the path mappings; webpack no longer type-checks, `tsc` does.